-The Headteacher will make prompt contact with Children's Social Care or Channel where there are concerns of immediate serious harm to the child and /or with the LADO in relation to allegations against someone working within the school and /or with the police if a criminal offence is suspected.
+The DSL will make prompt contact with Children's Social Care or Channel where there are concerns of immediate serious harm to the child and /or with the LADO in relation to allegations against someone working within the school and /or with the police if a criminal offence is suspected.

-The date and time of any concerns raised by phone call will be logged on the Child Protection File.
-Referral by telephone will be followed up in writing within 48 hours, giving the child's name and date of birth with contact details for the family and outlining the cause of concern.
+The date and time of any concerns raised by phone call will be logged on MyConcern by telephone will be followed up in writing within 48 hours, giving the child's name and date of birth with contact details for the family and outlining the cause of concern.